-Herodotus was viewed as a Barbarophile (a lover of barbarians) by the Ancient Greeks and Ancient Romans because in his Histories he has disparaged Greek culture and written about non-Greek cultures with remarkable enthusiasm, openness, and tolerance.
+Herodotus was viewed as a Barbarophile (a lover of barbarians) by the Ancient Greeks and Ancient Romans because in his Histories he had disparaged Greek culture while heaping praise on the non-Greek cultures.
 The Histories contains a glowing account of the achievements of the Egyptian pharaohs and the grandeur of their kingdom, before their lands fell into the hands of the Persians.
 The book has lot of good things to say about the Persians too.

 “Hitherto no one has dared to expose him [Herodotus] as a liar.
 Since his principal victims are the Boeotians and the Corinthians, though he spares no one, I think it is proper that I should now stand up for the cause of my ancestors and the cause of truth and show how dishonest this part of his work is; it would, of course, take many books if one wanted to describe all his other lies and fabrications.”

 Along with being a historian, Plutarch served as the priest of Apollo at Delphi.
 Perhaps his antipathy to Herodotus is a result of Herodotus’s criticism of the role that the oracle played in the Persian Wars.
-Herodotus had suggested that the Delphic oracle was pro-Persian and he gave it no credit for the Hellenic victory at Platae, whereas Plutarch maintained that the Delphic oracle told the Hellenes where the battle must be be fought, and what gods and heroes were to be propitiated in order to ensure victory.
+Herodotus had suggested that the Delphic oracle was pro-Persian.
+He gave the Delphic oracle no credit for the Hellenic victory at Platae.
+But Plutarch believed that the Delphic oracle told the Hellenes where the battle must be fought, and what Gods and heroes must be propitiated in order to ensure victory.